GSA/search-gov-website/support.md

         </button>
       </h3>
       <div id="m-a4" class="usa-accordion__content usa-prose">
         <p>We offer a robust API for search results, but its feature set is different from our hosted results page.
-We have a [feature comparison chart]({{ site.baseurl }}//admin-center/display/hosted-vs-api-results.html) that gives details.</p>
+We have a <a href="{{ site.baseurl }}//admin-center/display/hosted-vs-api-results.html">feature comparison chart</a> that gives details.</p>

       </div>